JPedro2/Cloud-Native-Demo/README.md

 ### APM Agent

-The only microservice manually instrumented with _AppDynamics_ APM agent is the _FrontEnd_ microservice, written in `Golang`. _AppDynamics_ does not have an APM Agent per se for `GO`, instead we use the [AppDynamics GO SDK](https://docs.appdynamics.com/display/PRO45/Go+SDK), which in itself uses the `C++` SDK in the background.
-For more deep and detailed information on how the _AppDynamics_ `GO` SDK is implemented in-line with the _FrontEnd_ code, you can check the the [README in src/frontend-v2-appD](./src/frontend-v2-appD).
+The only microservice manually instrumented with _AppDynamics_ APM agent is the _FrontEnd_ microservice, written in `Golang`. _AppDynamics_ does not have an APM Agent, per se, for `GO`.
+Instead, we use the [AppDynamics GO SDK](https://docs.appdynamics.com/display/PRO45/Go+SDK), which in itself uses the `C++` SDK in the background. **For more deep and detailed information on how the _AppDynamics_ `GO` SDK is implemented in-line with the _FrontEnd_ code, you can check the the [README in src/frontend-v2-appD](./src/frontend-v2-appD).**

-The goal is to deploy a _frontEnd_ version of the microservice that is instrumented with _AppDynamics_ `GO` agent and not replace the existing non-instrumented one.
-For that we will deploy another _FrontEnd_ `v2` microservice, which is then added to the _Istio_ service mesh that allows us to perform some interesting _traffic management_ routines, like send traffic to either `v1` or `v2` based on version weights.
+The goal is to deploy a _frontEnd_ version of the microservice that is instrumented with the _AppDynamics_ `GO` agent and not replace the existing non-instrumented one.
+For that we will deploy another _FrontEnd_ `v2` microservice, which is then added to the _Istio_ service mesh and allows us to perform some interesting _traffic management_ routines, like send traffic to either `v1` or `v2` based on version weights.

 1. **Add AppDynamics Controller Settings to _frontEnd_ `v2` manifest:**
    Start by renaming the `frontend-v2.yaml.tplt` file to `frontend-v2.yaml`, located in the `/kubernetes-manifests` folder.